Kaden Fulcher

-Kaden Fulcher (born September 23, 1998) is a Canadian professional ice hockey goaltender currently playing with the Reading Royals of the ECHL.
-He has formerly played with the Detroit Red Wings of the National Hockey League (NHL), Toledo Walleye of the ECHL and the Grand Rapids Griffins of the AHL.
+Kaden Fulcher (born September 23, 1998) is a Canadian professional ice hockey goaltender for the Alvinston Killer Bees of the OSHL.
+He has formerly played with the Detroit Red Wings of the National Hockey League (NHL).

 Playing career

 Junior

 Fulcher was drafted 241st overall by the Sarnia Sting in the 2014 OHL Priority Selection.
 During the 2015–16 season, Fulcher began the season with the Sarnia Sting, where he posted a 2–0–1 record in three games, with a 3.30 goals-against average (GAA) and .890 save percentage.
 On January 7, 2016, he was traded to the Hamilton Bulldogs in exchange for goaltender Charlie Graham.
 He finished the season with a 4–10 record, with a 4.48 GAA and .876 save percentage in 14 games for the Bulldogs.

 During the 2017–18 season, Fulcher posted a 32–17–6 regular-season record for the Hamilton Bulldogs, with a 2.86 GAA and .899 save percentage.
 On March 1, 2018, Fulcher won his 30th game of the season, setting a single-season franchise record for the most wins.
 During the playoffs he posted a 16–5 record, with a 2.70 GAA and .905 save percentage to help the Bulldogs win the J. Ross Robertson Cup, their first championship in franchise history.
 With the win, the Bulldogs advanced to the 2018 Memorial Cup, where Fulcher posted a 2–2 record with a 2.27 GAA and a .918 save percentage.
 Following the tournament, he was awarded the Hap Emms Memorial Trophy as the tournament's most outstanding goaltender.